DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/vector.rst

 Spatial indexes are not created by default for a QGIS vector layer, but you can create them easily.
 This is what you have to do:

-* create spatial index using the :class:`QgsSpatialIndex <qgis.core.QgsSpatialIndex>`
+#. create spatial index using the :class:`QgsSpatialIndex <qgis.core.QgsSpatialIndex>` class:
-  class:

    .. testcode:: vectors

     index = QgsSpatialIndex()

-* add features to index --- index takes :class:`QgsFeature <qgis.core.QgsFeature>` object and adds it to the internal data structure.
+#. add features to index --- index takes :class:`QgsFeature <qgis.core.QgsFeature>` object
+   and adds it to the internal data structure.
    You can create the object manually or use one from a previous call to the provider's :meth:`getFeatures() <qgis.core.QgsVectorDataProvider.getFeatures>` method.

    .. testcode:: vectors

     index.addFeature(feat)

-* alternatively (much faster), you can load all features of a layer at once using bulk loading
+   alternatively (much faster), you can load all features of a layer at once using bulk loading

    .. testcode:: vectors

+    vlayer = QgsVectorLayer("testdata/airports.shp", "airports", "ogr")
     index = QgsSpatialIndex(vlayer.getFeatures())

-* once spatial index is filled with some values, you can do some queries
+#. once spatial index is filled with some values, you can do some queries

    .. testcode:: vectors

     # returns array of feature IDs of five nearest features
     nearest = index.nearestNeighbor(QgsPointXY(25.4, 12.7), 5)
     print(nearest)

-    # returns array of IDs of features which intersect the rectangle
+    # returns array of IDs of features which intersect an extent
     intersect = index.intersects(QgsRectangle(10.5, 8.3, 23.1, 17.2))
     print(intersect)

    .. testoutput:: vectors

     [583, 712, 405, 453, 156]
     [314, 156, 712]